Proportional Participatory Budgeting with Additive Utilities: Greedy Cohesive Rule

-Since no known aggregation rule satisfies FJR, one might wonder whether FJR existence can be guaranteed.
-It turns out that it can: we present a rule satisfying this strong notion of proportionality.
+Still, it turns out that FJR can always be satisfied: we present a (somewhat artificial) rule satisfying this strong notion of proportionality.\footnote{A similar rule is used by \citet[Proposition 3.7]{aziz2018proportionally} to prove that there always exists an outcome satisfying their axiom BPJR-L for approval-based instances.
+That axiom is weaker than FJR applied to a utility profile where $u_i(c) = \cost(c)$ whenever $i$ approves $c$, and $u_i(c) = 0$ otherwise.}

-\begin{definition}[Greedy Cohesive Rule (GCR)] The \emph{Greedy Cohesive Rule} (GCR) is defined sequentially as follows: we start with an empty outcome $W=\emptyset$.
-At each step, we search for a value $\beta > 0$, a set of voters $S\subseteq N$, and a set of candidates $T\subseteq C$ such that $S$ is weakly $(\beta, T)$-cohesive.
+\begin{definition}[Greedy Cohesive Rule (GCR)] The \emph{Greedy Cohesive Rule} (GCR) is defined sequentially as follows: we start with an empty outcome $W=\emptyset$ and label all voters as \emph{active}.
+At each step, we search for a value $\beta > 0$, a set of voters $S\subseteq N$ who are all active, and a set of candidates $T\subseteq C \setminus W$ such that $S$ is weakly $(\beta, T)$-cohesive.
 If such values of $\beta$, $S$, and $T$ do not exist, then we stop and return $W$.
-Otherwise, we pick values of $\beta$, $S$, and $T$ that maximize $\beta$, breaking ties in favor of smaller $\cost(T)$.
-We add all the candidates from $T$ to $W$, and then remove all voters in $S$ and all candidates in $T$ from the election and repeat the search. \end{definition}
+Otherwise, we pick values of $\beta$, $S$, and $T$ that maximize $\beta$, breaking ties in favor of smaller $\cost(T)$.\footnote{This way of breaking ties matters in \Cref{sec:gcr-extendable} (to show that GCR can be extended to a priceable outcome), but it does not matter how we break ties for the proof of \Cref{thm:gcr-fjr} (to show that GCR satisfies FJR).} We add all the candidates from $T$ to $W$, and then label all voters in $S$ as inactive. \end{definition}

-Let us first check that the Greedy Cohesive Rule always selects a feasible outcome (i.e., that does not exceed the budget limit).
-Indeed, whenever the algorithm adds some set $T$ to $W$, then by definition of weakly cohesive groups, we have $|S| \ge \cost(T) \cdot n$, and hence it removes at least $\cost(T)\cdot n$ voters after this step.
-Thus, if GCR selects an outcome with total cost $\cost(W)$, then it must have removed at least $\cost(W)\cdot n$ voters during its execution.
-Hence $\cost(W) \le 1$.
+Let us first check that the Greedy Cohesive Rule always selects an outcome that does not exceed the budget limit (which we have normalized to 1).
+Indeed, whenever the algorithm adds some set $T$ to $W$, then by definition of weakly cohesive groups, we have $|S|/n \geq \cost(T)/b$, and hence the algorithm labels at least $\cost(T)/b\cdot n$ voters as inactive after this step.
+Thus, if GCR selects an outcome with total cost $\cost(W)$, then it must have inactivated at least $\cost(W)/b\cdot n$ voters during its execution.
+Because there are $n$ voters, we have $\cost(W)/b \cdot n \le n$, and hence $\cost(W) \le b$.